Toblerity/fiona-rfc/rfc/0001-fiona-2-0-changes.md

 ## Abstract

 It's a good time to begin work on a new major version of Fiona.
-Removing support for obsolete versions of Python and GDAL will cut maintenance costs and improved design will set the project up for more growth.
+Removing support for obsolete versions of Python and GDAL will cut maintenance costs.
+Adding support for GDAL 2.5 will allow users to upgrade.
+Small design improvements will set the project up for more growth.

 ## Introduction